Root Scaling and Planing Irvine, CA

-Root scaling and root planing treatments are available at Sedation and Implant Dentistry Irvine in Irvine and the surrounding area.
+Root scaling and root planing treatments are available at Total Care Implant Dentistry in Irvine and the surrounding area.
 Our team can help improve your oral health.
 Call us at (949) 258-9682 to learn more about our services or schedule an appointment.

 An Overview of Root Scaling and Planing

 Root scaling is a periodontal treatment that deep cleans the gums.
 This treatment is more extensive than the routine cleaning during a regular dental check-up.
 We will remove all plaque, bacterial toxins, and tartar deposits from the teeth and root surfaces during the procedure.
 A dental scaler or ultrasonic instrument can also assist in clearing the bacterial buildup.